Coronavirus deaths in Washington now at 16, with 102 confirmed cases

 - Clark: one case, no deaths

 Officials expect the number of confirmed cases to rise as they catch up with reports and as more tests are done.
-Even though Washington state is the epicenter in the United States of COVID-19, the disease caused by the virus, testing started off slowly here because of poorly functioning federally-approved testing kits and restrictive guidelines that were only recently relaxed.
+Even though Washington state is the epicenter in the United States of COVID-19, the disease caused by the virus, testing started off slowly here because of poorly functioning federally approved testing kits and restrictive guidelines that were only recently relaxed.
 There are now no restrictions on who can be tested, except for the supply of available tests.

 Testing in the state should ramp up, as labs have significantly increased staffing and received new equipment.
-The state has had limited capacity for testing, State Health Officer Kathy Lofy said at a Wednesday news conference.
-“But we do not expect that to last long.”
+The state has had limited capacity for testing, State Health Officer Kathy Lofy said at a Wednesday news conference, “But we do not expect that to last long.”

 Even with increased testing, confirmed cases are likely to be an undercount of the actual number of cases in the area.
-Most people with COVID-19 will experience only minor symptoms, and health officials do not recommend they get tested.
+Most people with COVID-19 will experience only minor symptoms, and health officials do not recommend they get tested because the supply of tests does not meet the demand.
+Instead, officials are instructing those who are not at high risk of severe symptoms to isolate themselves and to call before visiting their doctors.